Wandering the Western Willamette Valley with a Road Trip via Route 99W

 If you didn’t fill up on pie, continue south on 99W before heading east on Highway 22 for a short detour to Aspinwall’s Produce; the farm stand is known for massive and delicious ice cream treats crafted with seasonal local fruit and berries.
 Garden lovers, meanwhile, can head west along State Route 223 to Dallas and roam the Delbert Hunter Arboretum and Botanical Garden, where you can walk among native plants and a variety of ecosystems.

 Whichever detour you chose, it’s time to hop back in the car and return to 99W for a relaxing drive south through farmland.
 As you approach Monmouth, turn left to head east for a detour to Independence—where you’ll check into the boutique riverside Independence Hotel.
-Spend the afternoon exploring small shops such as Same As It Never Was Vintage, the so-crammed-it’s-almost-funny Second Chance Books, and Melting Pot Candy.
+Spend the afternoon exploring small shops such as the so-crammed-it’s-almost-funny Second Chance Books, and Melting Pot Candy.
 Stretch your legs in the Inspiration Garden at Mt.
 Fir Park, a project of local master gardeners, or walk along the Willamette River at Riverview Park.